 - Must the City or County inspect the management measures for controlling pollutants in storm water runoff at my industrial facility if the State of California is already inspecting the site?

 - What will a City or County inspection of my facility entail?

-The Regional Board issues an MS4 permit in order to establish the conditions under which pollutants can be discharged from the storm drain system to local streams, coastal lagoons, and the Ocean.
+The San Diego Water Board issues an MS4 permit in order to establish the conditions under which pollutants can be discharged from the storm drain system to local streams, coastal lagoons, and the Ocean.
 The MS4 permit implements requirements of the Clean Water Act and Federal NPDES stormwater regulations.
-Since 1990, permits have been issued to municipalities based on their county location.
-We have three MS4 permits in the San Diego Region.
-The permit for San Diego County (Order No. R9-2001-01) was renewed in 2001, the permit for Orange County (Order No. R9-2002-001) was renewed in 2002, and the permit for the portion of Riverside County within our region (Order No. R9-2004-001) was renewed in 2004.
+Since 1990, permits have been issued to municipalities based on their county location and watershed characteristics.

 Federal regulations require that municipalities obtain this permit (known as a National Pollutant Discharge Elimination System, or NPDES, permit) and renew it every 5 years.
 Under this permit each municipality must develop a storm water management program designed to control the discharge of pollutants into and from the MS4 (or from being dumped directly into the MS4).
 The purpose is to protect local waterbodies since storm drains typically dump their water into streams, bays, and/or the ocean without being treated.
 The State of California has the authority to issue this federal permit.